-Gary is ranked in the Legal 500 and Chambers and Partners for his work in POCA and asset forfeiture.
-He is also ranked in Chambers and Partners as a leader in the field of criminal law (London Bar).
+He is ranked in the Legal 500 and Chambers & Partners for his work in POCA and asset recovery and forfeiture.

 Professional panel appointments